PKS 2155−152: Description

-PKS 2155−152 is radio-loud quasar with a steep radio spectrum with a bolometric luminosity of 45.67 erg s^{−1} and a supermassive black hole mass of 7.59 M_{ʘ}.
+PKS 2155−152 is radio-loud quasar with a steep radio spectrum with a bolometric luminosity of 45.67 erg s^{−1} and a supermassive black hole mass of 7.59 M_{☉}.
 It is classified as a blazar due to its variability on the electromagnetic spectrum, showing a 3.5 magnitude outburst detected towards the end of the 19th century in 1899.
 Between the years 1933, 1941 and in 1948, the object had several outbursts of around 3 magnitudes.
 When observed in 1995, it showed a variability timescale of approximately 15.5 days.

 The radio structure of PKS 2155−152 is compact.
-An observation with Very Long Baseline Interferometry (VLBI) conducted in May 1993, found the source has a core-jet morphology, consisting of an unresolved radio core whose brightness temperature is estimated to be more than 6.7 x 10^{11} Kelvins.
+An observation with Very Long Baseline Interferometry (VLBI) conducted in May 1993, found the source has a core-jet morphology, consisting of an unresolved radio core whose brightness temperature is estimated to be more than 6.7 × 10^{11} Kelvins.
 When detected with Very Long Baseline Array (VLA) it has a bright core with a jet pointing towards the southern direction.
 Further investigations suggested the jet may be extending south-west instead which was confirmed by Pushkarev.
 An X-ray jet counterpart was found in 2011 by Chandra X-ray Observatory with its X-ray emission terminating at 8 arcseconds from the core.

 It is confirmed that PKS 2155−152 is highly polarized.
 Based on results, it has polarization in both its core and inside a second jet component south-west.
 VLBI observations showed the core polarization was shown varying while the jet component polarization remained constant.
 A study involving calculating the vector sum of the two polarized components in the object via model fitting and with VLA, found a sharp drastic decrease in flux density suggesting most of the variations occurred inside the core.
 In January 2025, Yongyun Chen found the host galaxy of PKS 2155−152 has a logarithm star formation of 3.386 and a stellar mass of 11.97.